plausible/website/terms.md

 We use third party vendors to provide the necessary hardware, storage, payment processing and related technology required to run the Services.
 You can see a list of [all subprocessors here](https://plausible.io/privacy).

-## You must not modify, adapt or hack the Service.
+## You must not modify, adapt or hack the service.

 You must not modify another website so as to falsely imply that it is associated with Plausible Analytics.